 - Check the general entry requirements for several universities in that country online and make sure you know the subjects you need to take.
-If you don't know how to do this, find Mr Curran in the careers room (249) and ask for help. - Keep your options open by choosing at least one maths/science subject and one English/humanities subject at A Level. - Where possible, choose at least two facilitating subjects.
-The facilitating subjects BVIS offer are: Maths, English Literature, History, Geography, Physics, Chemist and biology.
+If you don't know how to do this, contact our University Careers Guidance Counsellor. - Keep your options open by choosing at least one maths/science subject and one English/humanities subject at A Level. - Where possible, choose at least two facilitating subjects.
+The facilitating subjects BVIS offer are: Maths, English Literature, History, Geography, Physics, Chemistry and Biology.
 Economics can also be a good alternative to these.